wfondrie/snakemake-beer-proteomics/README.md

 ![The DAG for this workflow](static/dag.png)

-To run this workflow on an SGE cluster like at UWGS:
+To run this workflow on the Noble lab SGE cluster:

 ``` sh
 snakemake --profile sge --use-conda